 Lions Clubs International was founded in the U.S.A. in 1917 when a group of hitherto independent clubs responded to an ideal presented to them by a young insurance man, MELVIN JONES.

 The ideal was that the members, as a group, should provide service to their fellow human beings, without regard to politics, religion, race or personal interest to members.
 A conference of 25 independent clubs was convened and from that meeting Lions International was born.
-It adopted as it's name and emblem the Lion (seen by the founders as a symbol representing their ideals, strength, activity, courage and integrity) and was known from the outset as the International Association of Lions Clubs or Lions International.
-Within three years the Association had doubled it's membership and extended to Canada.
+It adopted as its name and emblem the Lion (seen by the founders as a symbol representing their ideals, strength, activity, courage and integrity) and was known from the outset as the International Association of Lions Clubs or Lions International.
+Within three years the Association had doubled its membership and extended to Canada.
 Within 13 years there were 2,500 clubs and this figure was approximately doubled each decade thereafter until world membership exceeded 1,000,000 in 1975 when the Birmingham (Exhibition) Club became the 29,000th club in the Association.
-In 2001 the International Association comprises about 43,000 Clubs in 185 countries or geographical areas with a total membership of 1.5 million men and women.
+Membership of the International Association currently comprises about 48,000 Clubs in 185 countries or geographical areas with a total membership of 1.4 million men and women.

-In Ireland there are 106 Clubs with a total membership of approx. 2800.
-Our District is known as District 105-I. We are part of Multiple District 105, which comprises the British Isles & Ireland.
+In Ireland there are 106 Clubs with a total membership of approx. 2,800.
+Our District is known as District 133.

 INTERNATIONAL CO-OPERATION: The international nature of the organization, with the potential for contact between the members world wide, based on their common interest in community service, has always been a feature of the Association.